- How is salivary gland cancer treated?

 Possible side effects of chemotherapy

-Chemo drugs work by attacking cells that are dividing quickly, which is why they work against cancer cells.
-But other cells in the body, like those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
+But other cells in the body, like those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to side effects.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 These side effects can include: